HALIFAX, June 3, 2019 – Tonight, more than 140 people gathered to celebrate innovation, diversity champions and female leaders in tech.

 Winner: Dalhousie University’s Faculty of Computer Science

 “Since the awards program was incepted four years ago, twelve female leaders and diversity champions have been celebrated for their contributions in Nova Scotia and beyond, and two of those winners went on to be recognized nationally.
-Women still account for less than 25% of our industry, which is why our awards continue to be relevant and important for our sector, community and overall economy,” says Ulrike Bahr-Gedalia, President and CEO, Digital Nova Scotia.
+Women still account for less than 25% of our industry, which is why our awards continue to be relevant and important for our sector, community and overall economy,” says Ulrike Bahr-Gedalia, former President and CEO, Digital Nova Scotia.
 “Diversity benefits everyone and is an economic driver of competitiveness.
 Our winners have proven themselves to be vocal, impactful and proactive in changing the narrative around gender diversity and women in tech.
 As our global industry continues to rapidly grow, we need to continue to embrace diversity from both a societal and business perspective.
 A diverse workforce provides a wealth of knowledge and perspectives, and thereby accelerates and improves problem solving.
 It is well known that there are many reports and studies confirming the increase in profits and return of investment through diversity.
 Most importantly, both diversity and inclusion will allow us to tackle our sector’s largest challenge – access to talent.”

 Digital Nova Scotia is extremely honoured to provide a platform to recognize female leaders and diversity champions as they continue to make waves and drive diversity in our sector.
 Through Digital Nova Scotia’s partnership with the Women in Communications and Technology (WCT), all award recipients will also be automatically vetted and nominated for WCT’s own national annual awards program held in 2020.